Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

   -> Aff a
 ```

 `distr` is a specification of how many wallets and with how much funds should be created.
-It should either be a `Unit` (for no wallets), nested tuples containing `Array BigInt` or an `Array` of `Array BigInt`, where each element of the `Array BigInt` specifies an UTxO amount in Lovelaces (0.000001 Ada).
+It should either be a `Unit` (for no wallets), nested tuples containing `Array BigInt` or an `Array (Array BigInt)`, where each element of the inner array specifies an UTxO amount in Lovelaces (0.000001 Ada).

 The `wallets` argument of the callback is either a `Unit`, a tuple of `KeyWallet`s (with the same nesting level as in `distr`, which is guaranteed by `UtxoDistribution`) or an `Array KeyWallet`.